Magnetic field induced anomalous pion couplings: Introduction

-Pions are (quasi)Goldstone bosons, being their very small masses seemingly a consequence of explicit chiral symmetry breaking in QCD.
+Pions are (quasi-)Goldstone bosons, being their very small masses as a consequence of explicit chiral symmetry breaking in QCD.
 There are several possible pion-nucleon couplings in the vacuum parameterized by the different Lorentz-flavor structures \cite{gernot-fischer}.
-The pseudoscalar and axial pion couplings represent a single pion attached to a corresponding fermion current in such a way to preserve chiral symmetry, respectively in the linear and non-linear realizations of chiral symmetry.
-These couplings are the most employed ones having a large support from phenomenology.
+The pseudoscalar and axial (single-) pion couplings represent a single pion attached to a corresponding fermion current in such a way to preserve chiral symmetry, respectively, in the linear and non-linear realizations of chiral symmetry.
+These couplings are the most employed ones, having a large support from phenomenology.
+Usually, in the framework of the constituent quark model (CQM), all these couplings are understood as pion-nucleon or pion - constituent quark couplings \cite{Weinberg2010,plessas}.
+They provide form factors that makes explicit the pseudoscalar (and axial) content of the pion.
 There are also two-pion effective couplings incorporated into chiral descriptions of low energy dynamics: the vector and the scalar pion couplings.
-Usually, in the framework of the constituent quark model (CQM), all these couplings are understood as pion-nucleon couplings \cite{Weinberg2010,plessas}.
+All these pion couplings are expected to help the understanding of hadron (and nuclear) processes in terms of QCD-based description.
+They have been derived by starting with a quark-antiquark interaction due to one-gluon exchange in \cite{BraghinEFT} by considering standard analytical methods.
 In Ref. \cite{yukawaB2024} the authors have calculated corrections due to magnetic fields to the Yukawa potential between constituent quarks -as representative of nucleons.
 The corresponding (pion) form factors have been investigated in the literature, for example with contact interaction, Lattice QCD and quark determinant frameworks.
-In the CQM the axial pion-constituent quark coupling is usually taken to be $g_A=1$ \cite{Weinberg2010} whereas the pseudoscalar one may be considered in two different ways.
-Either the pion-nucleon coupling constant is divided by the number of constituent quarks, i.e. $Gps/3$ or as it is considered as an average of the pion coupling to each of the quarks, with a a phenomenological value close to $13$ or $13.5$ \cite{Gps}.
-Among the most useful low energy theorems in hadron dynamics, the Goldberger-Treiman relation that relates the off-shell pion nucleon pseudoscalar coupling constant to the axial one \cite{GTR,gernot-fischer}: $G_{ps} f_\pi = g_A M_{nuc}$, in terms of the nucleon mass ($M_{nuc}$) and the pion decay constant ($f_\pi$).
-This relation can be written in the quark-level by considering a factor 3 for $G_{ps}$ being that $M_{nuc} \sim 3 M_q$ (the constituent quark mass) or by considering $G_{ps}$ as an average of the pion coupling to each nucleon's constituent quark.
+In the CQM the axial pion-constituent quark coupling constant is usually taken to be $g_A=1$ \cite{Weinberg2010} whereas the pseudoscalar coupling constant ($g_{ps}$) one may be considered in two different ways.
+Either the pion-nucleon coupling constant is divided by the number of constituent quarks, i.e. $g_{ps}/3$, or as it is considered as an average of the pion coupling to each of the quarks, with a a phenomenological value in the range $13$-$13.5$ \cite{Gps}.
+Among the most useful low energy theorems in hadron dynamics, the Goldberger-Treiman relation that relates the chiral limit pion nucleon pseudoscalar coupling constant to the axial one \cite{GTR,gernot-fischer}: $g_{ps} f_\pi = g_A M_{nuc}$, in terms of the nucleon mass ($M_{nuc}$) and the pion decay constant ($f_\pi$).
 The behavior of pion properties became of high interest with the expectation of understanding hadron dynamics in the presence of magnetic fields.
+Should a magnetic field induce different pion couplings to the constituent quarks, the corresponding pion internal structure is modified.